 About the Project

-On this day, the Cantors Assembly will release a moving, high-quality music video featuring 200 voices of Black and Jewish spiritual leaders singing Richard Smallwood’s “Total Praise.”
+On September 21, 2020, the Cantors Assembly will release a moving, high-quality music video featuring 200 voices of Black and Jewish spiritual leaders singing Richard Smallwood’s “Total Praise.”

 This piece, based on Psalm 121, is a well-known anthem to many: it is based on the Hebrew Psalms and is sung in both churches and synagogues around the country.
 It is our hope and prayer that our voices will inspire solidarity, comfort, and voluntary contributions to the NAACP, helping to bring about change and freedom from the chains of our past.
 We are particularly fond of the James Weldon Johnson Scholarship.